andersona151/AmTrack/README.md

-# WebApp -- Development Branch
+# WebApp

-This repository is where all testing will be done so that if anything breaks we can revert back to the master (production) branch.
+This branch is the master, or otherwise known as the production branch.
+All working code will be here after it has been verified by Austin or someone.
+If anything breaks in the development branch then we can revert to this branch.